Olaloa II

 Some units offer in-unit laundry: 3 of 19 MLS listings include WASHER/DRYER in inclusions and several public remarks mention "washer/dryer in the apt" or "washer/dryer hookup inside the unit" (also phrased as "washer/dryer hook-up or free use of community laundry").
 Evidence is present but limited to a minority of listings, so confidence is moderate.

 Community laundry is strongly supported for Olaloa.
-Across the provided remarks, multiple listings explicitly mention "laundry facilities," "community laundry area," "community laundry," and "free use of community washers & dryers," matching the MLS amenity pattern (19/20 COMLAU).
-The evidence is consistent across multiple agents and reads like a true building feature rather than a copy-paste anomaly.
+Multiple listings explicitly mention shared laundry in the building or cluster, including "laundry facilities," "community laundry area," and "free use of community washers & dryers."
+This appears consistent across several remarks and agents, not just a one-off copy-paste.

 No analysis available